Calioses/DomFrog-dom-backup-wizard/README.md

 If you do download the change it will immediately be saved.
 And a revert will be newly saved again.

 This is to keep time continuity.

+## 🐐 Credits 🐐

+Created by Monkeydew.
+Use, modify, and distribute freely.
+MIT Licensed.